ivan-sincek/php-reverse-shell/README.md

 When downloading a file, you must [URL encode](https://www.urlencoder.org) the file path, and don't forget to specify the output file if using cURL.

-When uploading a file, and don't forget to specify `@` before the file path.
+When uploading a file, don't forget to specify `@` before the file path.

 Depending on the server configuration, downloading a file through HTTP GET request parameter might not always work, instead, you will have to hardcore the file path in the script.